 We celebrate all achievements, big and small.
 We are disciplined in our commitment to goals, while innovative in how we reach them.
 We believe that the definition of success requires intentional reflection and adjustment over time.
 We work together and hold ourselves accountable with data to achieve short and long-term outcomes.

-After a long legal career in New York and San Francisco, our Founder and Executive Director Michael Rugen resigned his law partnership and set out to make a difference in the lives of at-risk youth.
+After a long legal career in New York and San Francisco, our Founder and Executive Director Michael Rugen resigned his law partnership and set out to make a difference in the lives of children facing multiple systemic obstacles.
 He quickly learned what the academic literature and anecdotal evidence show – that the most reliable path for a youth to find his or her way out of poverty is to have a consistent, caring adult presence in their life.

-Michael decided to found a mentoring organization to serve young vulnerable children and stay with them through adolescence.
-He searched far and wide for such a model before meeting Friends’ Founder Duncan Campbell and National President Terri Sorensen.
-Having served on many nonprofit boards, Michael immediately recognized how unique the Friends model is, combining the soulful mission of identifying the most vulnerable children and serving them for 12-1/2 years with a business-like, evidence-based approach.
+Michael decided to found a mentoring organization to serve young children facing multiple systemic obstacles and stay with them through adolescence.
+He searched far and wide for such a model before meeting Friends’ Founder, Duncan Campbell, and National President, Terri Sorensen.
+Having served on many nonprofit boards, Michael immediately recognized how unique the Friends model is, combining the soulful mission of identifying the most vulnerable children and serving them for 12+ years with a business-like, evidence-based approach.

-We’re proud to serve the children of Bayview Hunters Point, and will add a new class of kindergartners each year and stay with them for 12-1/2 years – no matter what!
+We’re proud to serve the children of Bayview Hunters Point, and will add a new class of kindergarteners each year and stay with them for 12+ years, no matter what!
 Our youth will change the stories they believe about themselves and will go on to live healthy and productive lives!

 Friends of the Children began with just three salaried, professional mentors called Friends and 24 children.
 Friends of the Children has grown to employ hundreds of Friends who serve thousands of children across the nation.
 You can view the full list of locations on our national website.